Vietnam.vn - Nền tảng quảng bá Việt Nam

 French President Emmanuel Macron speaks after the Ukraine Summit at the Elysee Palace, March 27.
 (Source: AFP)

-According to an analysis by the International Institute for Strategic Studies (IISS) published in January 2025, Europe's rearmament plan carries many risks.
+According to an analysis by the International Institute for Strategic Studies (IISS) published in January 2025, the European rearmament plan has many potential risks.
 First, it could increase tensions and lead to a new arms race in Europe, repeating the Cold War scenario.
 Second, in the context of economic growth in the Eurozone reaching only 0.8% in 2024 (according to Eurostat), excessive defense spending could worsen the financial situation of many member states.
-Third, this plan could lead to Germany becoming the continent's leading military power, changing the balance of power and causing concern among neighboring countries.
+Third, this plan could lead to Germany becoming the continent's leading military power, changing the balance of power and causing concern for neighboring countries.

-However, according to experts from the US Brookings Institution and the UK Chatham House International Studies Institute, the initiative has many fundamental problems.
-First, it lacks a solid legal basis, as there is no UN Security Council resolution authorizing the force.
-Next, the line between “ceasefire monitoring” and “military intervention” can be blurred, especially in the event of ceasefire violations.
-Finally, Moscow has long stated that it will consider any foreign forces on Ukrainian territory without Russian approval to be “legitimate military targets,” which could lead to a dangerous escalation of tensions.
+However, according to experts from the US Brookings Institution and the UK's Chatham House International Studies Institute, this initiative has many fundamental problems.
+First, it lacks a solid legal basis, as there is no UN Security Council resolution authorizing this force.
+Next, the line between "ceasefire monitoring" and "military intervention" can be blurred, especially in the case of ceasefire violations.
+Finally, Moscow has long stated that it will consider any foreign forces on Ukrainian territory without Russian approval as "legitimate military targets", which could lead to a dangerous escalation of tensions.

 In addition, the EU has recently taken many other actions that are also confusing when viewed from the perspective of Europe's own interests, the most prominent of which include:

 First, Germany has amended its law to allow it to increase its defense budget without being bound by the debt ceiling.
 According to data from the German Finance Ministry, the country's defense spending will increase by 30% in 2024-2025, to a record 85 billion euros.
 This marks a major shift in German defense policy since World War II, when Berlin had to maintain a restrained military policy.
-This has not only raised concerns about a "militarized Germany" but also raised questions about its financial sustainability, especially when the German economy is facing a recession.
+This not only raises concerns about a "militarized Germany" but also raises questions about financial sustainability, especially when the German economy is facing a recession.

 Ủy ban châu Âu nhấn mạnh người dân cần thực hiện các biện pháp chủ động phòng khi châu Âu gặp khủng hoảng. Ảnh: AFP

-The European Commission has stressed the need for citizens to take proactive measures in case Europe is in crisis.
+The European Commission has stressed the need for citizens to take proactive measures in case Europe faces a crisis.
 (Source: Reuters)

-Second, despite its dependence on Russian energy and energy prices that are 60% higher than before the crisis (Eurostat data), Germany has steadfastly refused to restore the Nord Stream 2 gas pipeline, which it had invested in jointly with Russia.
+Second, despite its dependence on Russian energy and energy prices 60% higher than before the crisis (Eurostat data), Germany has steadfastly refused to restore the Nord Stream 2 gas pipeline, which it had jointly invested in with Russia.
 This decision has contributed to the decline in German industrial competitiveness and caused industrial production to fall by 3.2% in 2024.

 Third, the nuclearization trend in Europe is a worrying and unprecedented new development.
-Not only has France offered a “nuclear umbrella” to EU member states, but Polish Prime Minister Donald Tusk has recently bluntly called for “seeking opportunities to acquire nuclear weapons.”
-The expansion of the nuclear club in Europe not only undermines the Nuclear Non-Proliferation Treaty (NPT), but could also trigger a new nuclear arms race, endangering global security.
+Not only has France offered a “nuclear umbrella” to EU member states, but Polish Prime Minister Donald Tusk has recently called for “seeking opportunities to acquire nuclear weapons.”
+Expanding the nuclear club in Europe not only undermines the Nuclear Non-Proliferation Treaty (NPT), but could also trigger a new nuclear arms race, endangering global security.

-First of all, due to the deep distrust between the two sides, the EU wants to prevent the expansion of Russian influence in Eastern Europe and the former Soviet Union.
-Therefore, supporting Ukraine is considered by Brussels as necessary to set a boundary to limit Moscow's ambitions.
+First of all, due to the deep mistrust between the two sides, the EU wants to prevent the expansion of Russian influence in Eastern Europe and the former Soviet Union.
+From there, support for Ukraine is considered by Brussels as necessary to set a boundary to limit Moscow's ambitions.

-Third, having an “external threat” in a difficult situation could help the EU strengthen its internal unity, which has been challenged by the growing populist and integrationist tendencies of recent years.
+Third, having an “external threat” in times of trouble could help the EU strengthen its internal unity, which has been challenged by the growing populist and integrationist tendencies of recent years.

-But are these benefits worth the cost to Europe of a prolonged standoff with Russia?
+But the question is whether these benefits are worth the price Europe has to pay for a prolonged confrontation with Russia.
 According to data from the European Central Bank (ECB) and Eurostat, the Russia-Ukraine conflict has taken a heavy toll on the European economy.
-Eurozone inflation rose from 2.6% before the conflict to a peak of 10.6% by the end of 2022, and will remain at 3.8% by the end of 2024, well above the ECB’s 2% target.
-Natural gas prices in Europe rose 250% at the height of the crisis; although they have cooled, they remain 60% higher than before the crisis, putting pressure on both households and businesses.
+Eurozone inflation rose from 2.6% before the conflict to a peak of 10.6% by the end of 2022, and remained at 3.8% by the end of 2024, well above the ECB’s 2% target.
+Natural gas prices in Europe rose 250% at the height of the crisis; although they have cooled, they remain 60% higher than before the crisis, putting huge pressure on both households and businesses.

 Lãnh đạo các quốc gia châu Âu và EU tại phiên họp toàn thể trong Hội nghị thượng đỉnh Ukraine tại Lancaster House ở London, ngày 2/3 (Ảnh: AP)

-European Union and EU leaders at a plenary session during the Ukraine Summit at Lancaster House in London, March 2, 2025.
+Leaders of European countries and the EU at a plenary session during the Ukraine Summit at Lancaster House in London, March 2, 2025.
 (Source: AFP)

 Which strategic options for EU-Russia relations?

 Under “Trump 2.0,” the United States has fundamentally changed its policy toward the war in Ukraine and this seems irreversible.
-According to a report by Chatham House, the United States has recently reduced military aid to Ukraine by 40%, while stepping up efforts to find a diplomatic solution to the conflict.
-The 30-day ceasefire agreement between Russia and Ukraine reached in early March 2025 on energy facilities is an important concrete step and could be a stepping stone to larger agreements, including a comprehensive ceasefire and a political solution to the conflict.
+According to a report by Chatham House, the United States has recently reduced military aid to Ukraine by 40%, while at the same time stepping up efforts to find a diplomatic solution to the conflict.
+The agreement between Russia and Ukraine to stop attacks on energy facilities for 30 days, reached in early March 2025, is an important concrete step and could be a stepping stone to larger agreements, including a comprehensive ceasefire and a political solution to the conflict.

 Reality has proven that the policy of comprehensive confrontation with Russia that Europe is pursuing has not brought about the desired results.
-After more than 3 years of conflict, Russia is still standing firm, continuing to develop and increasingly dominating the battlefield, while Europe is struggling to bear the heavy socio-economic consequences.
-Overcoming emotions and historical prejudices, is it now time for both sides to put aside prejudices, look back at the history of relations to restore the friendly and multi-faceted cooperation as before?
-Former German Chancellor Angela Merkel once emphasized: "Long-term peace and prosperity in Europe can only be achieved with Russia, not against Russia".
+After more than 3 years of conflict, Russia is still standing firm, continuing to develop and increasingly dominating the battlefield, while Europe is struggling to bear the heavy economic and social consequences.
+Overcoming historical emotions and prejudices, is it time for both sides to put aside prejudices, look back at the history of relations to restore the friendly and multifaceted cooperation as before?
+Former German Chancellor Angela Merkel once emphasized: "Long-term peace and prosperity in Europe can only be achieved with Russia, not against Russia."
 According to a recent Eurobarometer survey in February 2025, only 42% of EU citizens believe that the bloc is on the right track in its foreign policy towards Russia, down 8 percentage points compared to the survey in July 2024.

-The top US diplomat with a famous geopolitical strategic mindset, Henry Kissinger, once warned: "When emotions replace analysis, the result is often disaster."
-Europe is now standing on the threshold of a historic decision: Continue on the risky path of confrontation with Russia, or courageously seek a new approach based on the reality of the situation, through dialogue, mutual compromise for the common good?
+The top US diplomat with a famous geopolitical strategic mindset, Henry Kissinger, once warned: "When emotions replace analysis, the results are often disastrous."
+Europe is now standing on the threshold of a historic decision: Continue on the risky path of confrontation with Russia, or courageously seek a new approach based on the reality of the situation, through dialogue and mutual compromise for the common good?
 Whatever Europe's choice is, it will have a strong impact on shaping not only Europe's security and prosperity but also the global geopolitical order in the coming decades.
-And for Europe to be able to come up with a new approach that is more in line with reality and more acceptable to all parties, it may also require certain compromises from Moscow.
+And for Europe to be able to come up with a new approach that is more suitable to reality and more acceptable to all parties, it may also require certain compromises from Moscow.

 Source: https://baoquocte.vn/quan-diem-cua-eu-ve-van-de-nga-ukraine-cam-xuc-va-thanh-kien-309376.html